dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 # Scope of initial iteration

 Majority of following cases are included in appropriate context within the scenarios in [User Experience](#user-experience) section.
+Following is a quick overview.

 **In scope**
 * Inbox (build-in) analyzers that run during the build execution.
 * Inbox analyzers that run when replaying binlog.
 * Custom authored analyzers, delivered via nuget.
-* Errors and warning in logger, VS error window.
+* Analyzers reports (errors, warnings, messages) are in logger output, VS error window.
 * Codes will be distinguishable from standard build warnings/error (to prevent easy mixups and attempts to configure standard msbuild warnings/errors via editorconfig), but otherwise the outputs are very similar.
-* Default opt-ins and levels for inbox analyzers set by sdk version (via [`$SdkAnalysisLevel`]((https://github.com/dotnet/designs/blob/main/proposed/sdk-analysis-level.md)))
+* Default opt-ins and levels for inbox analyzers set by sdk version (via [`$SdkAnalysisLevel`]((https://github.com/dotnet/designs/blob/main/proposed/sdk-analysis-level.md))) or other agreed mechanism for controling increasing strictness between .NET versions.
 * Custom analyzers opted in via `PackageReference` of a particular nuget with the analyzer.
 * Explicit overrides of enablement and analysis levels via `.editorconfig` file (with up to a per project scope).
 * Standards of `.editorconfig`s will be observed.
 * Simplified authoring experience via template and doc.
 * Single analyzer can produce reports for multiple rules.
-However those need to be declared upfront
+However those need to be declared upfront.
 * Opt-in reporting of time spent via specific analyzers and infra overall.
 * Collect touched `.editorconfg`s into binlog embedded files.
-* Possibility to opt-out from analysis - the perf should not be impacted then
+* Possibility to opt-out from analysis - the perf should not be impacted when done so.
-* Team collects performance impact numbers on the OrchardCore build with the inbox analyzers enabled.
+* Team collects performance impact numbers on a set of benchmark builds with the inbox analyzers enabled.

 **Non Goals, but subject for consideration**
 * Custom anlyzer in a local project (source codes) or a binary.